ionic-team/ionic-docs/docs/layout/grid.md

 #### Live Example

-You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-ng-grid-horizontal-align) and for React [here](https://stackblitz.com/edit/ionic-react-grid-horizontal-align).
+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-ng-grid-horizontal-align) and in React [here](https://stackblitz.com/edit/ionic-react-grid-horizontal-align).

 ## Customizing the grid